candiecane7/Note-Taker-Express/README.md

 # Note-Taker-Express

+## Purpose
+Create the get/post/delete routes using express.js for a note-taker app

+## Collaborators
+[link](https://bobbyhadz.com/blog/javascript-array-find-index-of-object-by-property) This blog helped me figure out how to get the index of an object in an array by using the id.
+[link](https://www.tabnine.com/code/javascript/functions/express/Router/delete) Found how to write a delete request through this link.
+[UNIQID](https://www.npmjs.com/package/uniqid) npm package I used to create a unique id for each note.

 ## User Story
 AS A small business owner
 I WANT to be able to write and save notes